 In the following sections of this guide, we will delve into the procedural aspects, the scope of examination, and enforcement strategies, equipping you with the knowledge and tools necessary to navigate the debtor’s examination process confidently.

-Before initiating a debtor's examination, the judgment creditor must obtain an “Order to Appear for Examination” or “ORAP” issued by the court.
+Before initiating a debtor’s examination, the creditor must have attempted to collect the judgment debt without success.
+The judgment creditor must then obtain an “Order to Appear for Examination” or “ORAP” issued by the court.

 An ORAP is a court order that authorizes the creditor to conduct an examination of the judgment debtor.
 The ORAP orders the debtor to appear in court on a certain date to answer questions about their income and assets.

 To obtain an Order of Examination, the judgment creditor must follow the procedures outlined in the applicable civil procedure rules.
-This may involve filing a motion or application with the court, providing necessary documentation, and paying any required fees.
+This may involve filing a formal request or application with the court, providing necessary documentation, and paying any required fees.
+The creditor may also request that the debtor bring documents proving their income, such as bank statements and pay stubs, to the examination.

 Once the Order is issued, the judgment creditor gains the legal authority to proceed with the debtor’s examination.

-After obtaining the Order of Examination, the next step is to serve notice of the debtor's examination on the judgment debtor.
-The information must be personally served to the debtor in accordance with the requirements specified in the civil procedure rules.
+After obtaining the Order of Examination, the next step is to serve notice of the debtor’s examination on the judgment debtor.
+The debtor must be personally served with the order for examination at least 10 calendar days before the hearing, in accordance with the requirements specified in the civil procedure rules.
+Providing personal service ensures the debtor receives timely and proper notice of the hearing.

 The notice should clearly state the purpose of the examination, the date, time, and location of the examination, and any supporting documentation or evidence that the debtor should bring.